Wxrren/Santas-Helpers/README.md

 This project uses [PostgreSQL](https://www.postgresql.org) for the relationable database management system.

-* To obtain your database to apply online first you had to go to [PostgreSQL](https://dbs.ci.net)
+* To obtain your database you have to use Code Institute's database creator [PostgreSQL](https://dbs.ci.net) or use heroku's paid services for a database.
-* Enter your email address and hit submit.
+* If using the Code Institute creator.
+Enter your email address and hit submit.
 From here your database will be created and emailed to you.

 ### Heroku